Assistant ProfessorMaterials and Energy

 |Academic Society Membership||The Japan Institute of Metals and Materials, The Electrochemical Society of Japan|

-Sunlight is almost the only energy source for the Earth where we live.
-Thus, “how to store and utilize solar energy” is one of the most important issues for achieving a future sustainable society.
+Sunlight is almost the only energy source for the Earth.
+Therefore, “how to store and utilize solar energy” is one of the most important issues for achieving a future sustainable society.

-I have been studying next-generation rechargeable batteries using multivalent ions such as magnesium.
-The rechargeable battery is a technological energy-conversion system that can bi-directionally convert electrical and chemical energies.
-On the other hand, there is a biological energy-conversion system, photosynthesis, which can convert light energy to chemical energy.
-In this work, focusing on the similarities of the battery and photosynthesis as energy conversion systems, I will develop (i) novel energy conversion/storage devices combining these two systems and (ii) energy conversion science for the interdisciplinary research of biology and technology.
+I have been conducting fundamental research on the development of next-generation rechargeable batteries.
+Rechargeable batteries are artificial energy-conversion systems that can convert electrical and chemical energies.
+On the other hand, there is a biological energy-conversion system, photosynthesis, which can convert sunlight to chemical energy.
+In this work, focusing on their similarities as energy conversion systems, I will develop (i) novel energy conversion/storage devices utilizing light energy and (ii) energy conversion science in the interdisciplinary field of biology and engineering.

-To address the energy and environmental issues, which is a question about the relationship between life and technology, interdisciplinary approaches would be essential.
-This study aims to open a new field of energy conversion science in the interdisciplinary area between biology and technology for constructing a framework of a future society where people live in harmony with nature.
+To address the energy and environmental issues, interdisciplinary approaches would be essential.
+I aim to open a new field of energy conversion bridging the gap between biology and engineering for a future sustainable society.